2016–17 Kentucky Wildcats men's basketball team

 The 2016–17 Kentucky Wildcats men's basketball team represented the University of Kentucky in the 2016–17 NCAA Division I men's basketball season.
-The team played its home games in Lexington, Kentucky for the 41st consecutive season at Rupp Arena, with a capacity of 23,500.
-The team, led by John Calipari in his eighth season as head coach, is a member of the Southeastern Conference.
+The team played its home games in Lexington, Kentucky for the 41st consecutive season at Rupp Arena, with a capacity of 20,500.
+The team, led by John Calipari in his eighth season as head coach, was a member of the Southeastern Conference.

 Departures

 2016–17 Newcomers

 Edrice Adebayo, nicknamed "Bam" and originally from Pinetown, North Carolina, was a consensus top 15 player in his class.
 He committed to Kentucky on November 17, live on ESPN's Mike & Mike simulcast radio show.
 He chose Kentucky over NC State and Auburn.
 He is ranked in the top 10 by Rivals (No. 6) and ESPN (No. 6).
 247Sports (No. 14) and Scout (No. 15) tab him as a top-15 prospect in the 2016 class.
 He has prior USA Basketball experience and was named a MaxPreps All-American in 2013.

 De'Aaron Fox, originally from Katy, Texas, was the second highest rated point guard that Calipari had signed at Kentucky.
 He committed to Kentucky on November 12, live on ESPNU.
 He chose Kentucky over Kansas, Louisville, and LSU.
 He was the nation's consensus top point guard, was ranked the consensus No. 3 overall player by the four main recruiting services Rivals, ESPN, Scout, and 247 Sports.

 Wenyen Gabriel, originally from Manchester, New Hampshire, was the third commitment in the Kentucky class.
 He committed to Kentucky on October 1, live on the radio.
 He chose Kentucky over Connecticut, Duke, and Maryland.
 He was a consensus five star prospect, and was ranked the consensus No. 17 overall player by the four main recruiting services Rivals, ESPN, Scout, and 247 Sports.

 Sacha Killeya-Jones, originally from Chapel Hill, North Carolina, was the second commitment in the Kentucky class.
 He committed to Kentucky on October 1, live on the radio.
 He chose Kentucky over Connecticut, North Carolina, and Virginia.
 He was a consensus four star prospect, and was ranked the consensus No. 36 overall player by the four main recruiting services Rivals, ESPN, Scout, and 247 Sports.

 Malik Monk, originally from Lepanto, Arkansas but attending high school in Bentonville, Arkansas, was the second highest rated shooting guard that Calipari signed at Kentucky.
 He committed to Kentucky on November 18.
 He chose Kentucky over Arkansas where his brother, Marcus Monk, played college basketball and football.
 He was a consensus five star prospect, and was ranked the consensus No. 5 overall player by the four main recruiting services Rivals, ESPN, Scout, and 247 Sports.